 - Global Cultures

 The International Studies minor requires 6 courses, totaling 18 credits.
 Students select one of four concentrations (Cooperation and Conflict; Ethics and Social Justice; Political Economy and Development Studies; or Global Cultures) in which they take two foundation courses and four electives, offered from at least three different academic departments.
 Courses to meet the language requirements (noted above) are not included, although they confer university credit and meet the university’s language requirements.
 Visit the International Studies website for complete details.

 Information for First Year Students

-There are no specific courses you need to have taken to apply for the IS major, but there are some introductory courses you will need to take to complete it that also count for the University Core requirements (e.g., Principles of Microeconomics and Principles of Macroeconomics).
+There are no specific courses you need to have taken to apply for the IS major, but there are some introductory courses you will need to take to complete it that also count for the University Core requirements (e.g., Principles of Economics).
 A comparative politics course in the political science department could be a useful way to test the waters.
 But we encourage freshmen to take the interdisciplinary Core Renewal courses or others that meet University’s Core requirements, even if they don’t count for IS major requirements.
-The IS major is just one part of your university experience, and we understand that you won’t necessarily focus on that your first semester.
+The IS major is just one part of your university experience, and we understand that you won’t necessarily focus on that during your first semester.

 Information for Study Abroad

-IS majors are expected to study abroad for a semester, but are not required to do so.
-Nearly 90% of our majors study abroad for a summer, semester, or year.
-Those who do not (for economic, personal, or athletic reasons) can take advantage of other opportunities to engage with international students, use their language skills, and meet people and groups from around the world via video links.
+IS majors are expected to study abroad for a semester but are not required to do so.
+Nearly 90% of our majors study abroad for a summer, semester, and/or full academic year.
+IS majors who are unable to study abroad because of family, professional, athletic, or other academic commitments can take advantage of other opportunities to engage with international students, use their language skills, and meet people and groups from around the world via video links and other programming.
 IS majors can apply up to 8 credits to their IS major if abroad for one semester and up to 12 credits if abroad for two semesters.
 IS minors can apply a maximum of 8 credits toward their International Studies minor.